Official State of Rhode Island website

 A group of hikers dressed for cold weather stand on a rock overlooking Olney Pond at Lincoln Woods State Park

-Latest news Get the latest press releases, operational updates, and other information related to state parks, beaches & campgrounds.
-Including ongoing construction projects at Roger Wheeler State Beach and Burlingame State Campground.
+Latest news Read the latest press releases, operational updates, and news related to state parks, beaches & campgrounds.
+Including ongoing construction projects at Charlestown Breachway/East Beach, Roger Wheeler State Beach, and Burlingame State Campground.

 A large group playing volleyball while others relax in the shade near Olney Pond beach pavilion at Lincoln Woods State Park

 Hosting an event at a State Park?
-Schools, municipalities, companies, and other large groups planning trips to RI State Beaches must apply for a Special Use Permit at least 30 days in advance.
+Schools, municipalities, companies, and other large groups planning trips to state parks and beaches must apply for a Special Use Permit at least 30 days in advance.

 A crushed plastic cup lies in the sand next to a discarded cigar with a lifeguard chair and waves in the background atMisquamicut State Beach in Westerly

 Don't Be Trashy.
 Show your love of public lands by keeping them litter-free.
 Everyone who enjoys parks, beaches, and public outdoor spaces has a responsibility to keep them clean.
-Carry out what you carry in!
+Carry out what you carry in and help keep Rhody litter free.

 A stone painted with the RI State Parks logo